mike-deruiter/portfolio/README.md

 ## Descripton

-Collected here is an assortment of small programs written by Mike DeRuiter as he furthers his understanding of how to program & importantly, how the hell to use Git!
+Collected here is an assortment of small programs written by Mike DeRuiter as he teaches himself how to program & how to use Git.
 You can reach Mike at michaelalanderuiter@gmail.com.

 Some programs are purely "academic exercises" while others serve modest utility.
 Mike studied to become a system administrator & has a special interest in scripting languages.
 Probably the most impressive program currently in the collection is a flashcard-studying app written entirely in the shell.
 Another script (in Python) adds users to the system in bulk from a list of real names.
 Mike is also adept with C, & wrote a program that solves anagrams, taking input either from files or piped in through stdin.